 How Fake News Affects Public Health

 As an assistant professor at the Harvard School of Dental Medicine, Dr. Brittany Seymour knows that being able to tell fact from fiction makes all the difference when it comes to your health.
-“When objective facts are less influential in shaping public opinion than appeals to emotion or personal beliefs—that’s fake news,” Seymour said in her address to the Ontario Public Health Association Forum in November 2017.
+The problem, as Seymour outlined in her recent address to the Ontario Public Health Association Forum, is that distinguishing legitimate research from “fake news”—bunk which appeals to emotion and personal beliefs—is becoming a real challenge in the age of social media.
 “Five-hundred million Tweets go out every day and 100 hours of new content is uploaded to YouTube every minute,” she said.
 “The amount of information we share is astounding.”
-Here are five health myths perpetuated by fake news, and why they’re bunk.
+According to Seymour, that “information” includes the fake news that keeps the following five health myths alive.

 Fake News: MMR Vaccines Cause Autism

-The Origin: In 1998, British gastroenterologist Andrew Wakefield, along with 12 co-authors, published a study in the medical journal The Lancet that claimed the mandatory measles-mumps-rubella (MMR) vaccine could lead to autism when given to children under the age of two.
+The Fake News: In 1998, British gastroenterologist Andrew Wakefield, along with 12 co-authors, published a study in the medical journal The Lancet that claimed the mandatory measles-mumps-rubella (MMR) vaccine could lead to autism when given to children under the age of two.

-The Aftermath: Wakefield lost his license in 2010 after the study was debunked and retracted, but the damage was done: vaccination rates in the U.S. and Great Britain plummeted once news outlets reported on the study.
-“We were able to trace [the U.S. measles outbreak in 2014], in part, to parents who found scary misinformation on the Internet and opted not to vaccinate their children,” said Seymour.
+The Aftermath: Wakefield lost his license in 2010 after the study was debunked and retracted, but the damage was done: Seymour said vaccination rates in the U.S. and Great Britain plummeted once news outlets reported on the study.
+“We were able to trace [the U.S. measles outbreak in 2014], in part, to parents who found scary misinformation on the Internet and opted not to vaccinate their children,” she said.

 The Facts: Many peer-reviewed journals, including the New England Journal of Medicine, have been unable to find any link between MMR vaccines and autism.
 While the cause of autism is still unknown, experts suggest that it comes from a combination of genetic and environmental factors.